LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 bob.pets.jump
 ```
 This code raises a `NoMethodError` because we are attempting to call `jump` on an array of objects.
 On `line 473` we initialize a `Person` object referenced by the local variable `bob` whose state has 2 instance variables `@name` and `@pets`.
 On `line 475` and `line 476` we initialize a `Cat` and `Bulldog` object respectively, referenced by the local variables `kitty` and `bud`.
 Both `Cat` and `Bulldog` inherit from the superclass `Pet`.
 On `line 478` and `line 478` we use the shovel operator to add the `kitty` and `bud` objects into the `@pets` instance variable.
 So, when we attempt to call `jump` on `bob.pets` on line `481`, we are attempting to call `jump` on an instance of the `Person` class, however `jump` is a method of the `Pet` class, hence the `NoMethodError`.

+Answer re-do
+On `line 28` the `pets` getter method returns an `Array` object with elements as the objects of the `Cat` and `Bulldog` class.
+Since `Array` class does not have a `jump` instance method defined we get an error when we call the `jump` method on the return value of the `pets` getter method being called on the object referenced by `bob`.
+In order to fix this issue we will have to call the `jump` instance method on each if the elements of the array as follows

+`bob.pets.each {|pet| pet.jump}`
+now the code executes properly and outputs `"I'm jumping!"` and `"I'm jumping!"` on two seperate lines.